The Ultimate Vacation Guide to Destin, Florida, a White-Sand Getaway on the Emerald Coast

-It’s hard to argue with an average of 343 sunny days per year, not to mention an average annual high temperature of 75 degrees Fahrenheit and low of 61.
+Plus, it's hard to argue with an average of 343 sunny days per year, not to mention an average annual high temperature of 75 degrees Fahrenheit and low of 61.
 This incredibly benign climate makes Destin a spot to play outdoors, both on and off the water, all year round.
+Here's what to do in this playground along Florida's Emerald Coast.

 Best Beaches in Destin